DanArthur99/Milestone.Project.4/README.md

 ## Project Goal

-The goal for this project was to create a simple review site where users can select or add a music product to review.
-Users can create an account and see reviews of other users for different gear.
+The goal of the project was to create a simple, easy to use online bookstore, where users can add reviews for books, as well as purchase them from the store.
+Users can look through books based on their overall rating, and leave reviews of their own to recommend (or not recommend) books to other users.
-This site makes for a very convenient and quick way for users to review and see reviews for different music equipment they are interested to purchasin.

 ## User Experience (UX)